MoArtis/ResidentEvilSeamlessHdProject/docs/_pages/re3.md

 <!-- Please note that this option uses a lot of RAM (~4GB), the game will slow down a lot for a minute and turning on and off the pack -->

 >**How to turn off the pack while playing?**<br>
-You can turn the pack on and off while playing with the **DELETE** key.
+You can turn the pack on and off while playing with **ALT + F10**.
 Please note that if you have the "**Prefetch Custom Textures**" option activated, the textures will have to be reloaded entirely again.
-{: .notice }

->**How to skip the door animations?**<br>
-You can't do that in the Gamecube version.
-But you can hold the **TAB** key to speed up the emulator at any time.
 {: .notice }

 >**Can you help me regarding Dolphin?**<br>